bruh1555/CodeOn/README.md

 You must install the requirements for the code to be able to use it. (i don't know how to get the specific requirements, so please alert me of some way if you have a list of the requirements needed.)
 Star this project so I know you like it!
 I will add updates whenever I can.
 If you star this project, I know you like it and I will add more updates faster!
 Version 0.5 released!
 I hope you all enjoy!
+(ignore the warnings about the Path function at the start of the code, they won't affect anything)